-A: The Commission on Higher Education Regional Office (RXI) is located at Loyola St. (at the back of USEP), Bo.
-Obrero, Davao City or access its website at www.ched.gov.ph.
+A: The Commission on Higher Education Regional Office (R-XI) is located at Loyola St. (behind USEP), Bo.
+Obrero, Davao City.
+You may also access its website at www.ched.gov.ph.

 Q: Do I need to supply my parents’ financial information if I am a self-supporting student?

-A: When awarding aid, we require parental financial information for all students, with very few exceptions.
+A: We require parental financial information for all students, with very few exceptions.

-Q: If my parents do not have income and therefore do not have income return documents, what other documents I can submit to prove that they have no income?
+Q: If my parents do not earn income and therefore do not have income return documents, what other documents can I submit to prove that they have no income?

 A: A certification from the Bureau of Internal Revenue (BIR) attesting that your parents are exempt from paying income tax due to insufficient income or low income must be submitted in lieu of the Income Tax Return documents.

 Q: If I do not apply for aid as a freshman and my family circumstances change later, can I request aid after my first year?